 his face is serious.
 He starts by acknowledging Henry's experience.

 Dad: “She certainly cries when she gets hurt, like the rest of us.
 I guess you must have been upset too, to push her.
 Sounds like that was hard for both of you.
-What happened, Henry?”
+Tell me about it, Henry.”

 Henry: “She wouldn’t give me my toy.”
 (Henry looks blank.
 Is he remorseless?
 No. He feels ashamed, and afraid of what Dad is